ESADev/youtube-to-epub/README.md

 This tool is a great way to reduce passive screen time and shift your YouTube consumption into a more mindful, readable format.

-# 📖 YouTube ➜ EPUB AI Converter
+# 📖 yt2epub — YouTube ➜ EPUB AI Converter

 Transform YouTube videos into beautiful, ready-to-read eBooks (EPUB format) with AI-generated covers — in just one click.
-No gray rectangles in your Play Books anymore.
-Just clean, structured reading with a shelf-ready aesthetic.
+No overstimulation anymore.
+Just clean, value-focused, structured reading with a shelf-ready aesthetic.

 ---